Terms of Sales

 The Customer agrees to pay the price of any Order placed with the Merchant.

 9.1.
-Payment Terms
+Payment methods

 9.2.
-Payment Terms
+Payment terms

 9.3.
 Bill

-10. Error on the price
+10. Error in price

-11. Delivery of the Order
+11. Order Delivery

 11.1.
 Time limit